ikjordan/QL_USB_KBD/README.md

 To allow switching between windows and full screen in [sQLux](https://github.com/SinclairQL/sQLux), `Shift ESC` is mapped to `F11`.
 This makes it difficult to generate the Copyright symbol in sQLux.

 # Why?
 Some people may question why a 35 year old keyboard of debatable quality should be converted to USB.
-There are two main reasons why I did this:
+The main reasons why I did this:
 1) I consider the QL case as a good example of industrial design.
 2) It allows use of a modern emulator (either under MS Windows or [Linux](https://github.com/SinclairQL/sQLux)) with an authentic keyboard.
+3) It makes a change for me to code for a real time application in Python, rather than C

 It is also amusing that a $3 dollar part, running at 125MHz, with 264kB of RAM and 2MB of Flash, is being used to control the keyboard of the QL, when originally the main QL processor ran at 7.5MHz, and accessed 128kB of RAM!